WWII Vet Receives Love Letter From His Late Wife

 A love letter lost in the walls of a New Jersey home reached a World War II veteran 72 years after it was written, the AP reports.
 Melissa Fahy and her father found the letter in a gap under the stairs while renovating her Westfield home.
 The letter, postmarked May 1945, was written by a woman named Virginia to her husband, Rolf Christoffersen.
 Her husband was a sailor at the time in the Norwegian Navy.
 "I love you Rolf, as I love the warm sun," Virginia Christoffersen wrote.
 "That is what you are to my life, the sun about which everything else revolves for me."

 Fahy told WNBC-TV in New York that she could not believe the love and admiration Virginia had for her husband.
 "It was really sweet to see that long-distance love," she said.
 She decided to find the Christoffersens and deliver the letter, turning to a Facebook page for help.
 Facebook users located the couple's son in California hours after Fahy's post.
 The son read the letter to his 96-year-old father.
 Virginia died six years ago this weekend.
 "In a way, I guess it's his wife coming back and making her memory alive again," Fahy said.
-(Read more love letter stories.)
+(More love letter stories.)

 Get the news faster.